dmwarn/EchoviewR/README.md

 This package is open for community development and we encourage users to extend the package as they need.
 We are not liable for any losses when using EchoviewR.

+This particular version of the package has been forked and edited by Dave Warner.

 If using EchoviewR, please cite as:

 ```{r citation}